+Federal financial aid is available to students who qualify and who are enrolled in an eligible program.
 Federal aid is available for qualified students who are enrolled in eligible programs.
 MUD highly recommends that all students take advantage of any federal aid for which they may be eligible.
 To apply, complete a Free Application for Federal Student Aid (FAFSA) online at: www.fafsa.ed.gov.
 Make-up Designory's Los Angeles Campus school code is 040924.
-Detailed information on financial aid assistance can be accessed on the school's Financial Aid website: mudfinaid.com.
+Detailed information on financial aid assistance can be found on the school's website: mudfinaid.com.